 Are you prepared for 72 hours?

-Are you and your family prepared to be self-sustaining for up to 72 hours?
+Are you and your family prepared to be self-sustaining for at least 72 hours?
 It is recommended that you have a 72 hour (emergency) kit prepared in advance.
 Basic emergency kit items include:

 - water (4 litres of water per person per day)

 - food that won't spoil such as canned food, energy bars and dried food

 - first aid kit

 - special needs items for your family such as:

 - prescription medications

 - extra keys for your car and house

 - cash (include smaller bills such as $5 and $10s and change)